 For every band there is a cover band.
 A lot of people hate cover versions of their beloved songs, since cover bands often manage to mess up a perfectly good song.
 However, there are some versions which bring forth new dimensions to a song.
 Here are some of my favorites.

 It is with great regret I’ve decided to install a CAPTCHA tool on this site.
 For those of you who don’t know what it is, have a look at the comment area field below, displaying a word.
 From now on, you have to type that word in the text box to post your comment.

 The day we’ve all been waiting and dreading for has arrived – final version of IE7 is now available for download.
 This is one of the biggest changes for web developers in several years.
-But thanks to all the hype surrounding IE7 for the last year, no one is really jumping off the wagon to download it.
-But now that it’s here, let’s have a look.
+Now that it’s here, let’s have a look.

 If Ajax was the most overused and misunderstood web term of 2005, I would guess that Web 2.0 is the equivalent for 2006.
 I see it everywhere and I hear everyone talk about it, but most seems to miss the point anyway.
 There are Web 2.0 companies popping up everywhere and web sites are flooded with mirrored logos and other trendy graphics, without any real sense of coherence.

 If you have followed the crowd and abandoned HTML for XHTML, you may have noticed that some elements needs to be closed in your markup.
 The reason is that XHTML is simply a reformulation of HTML in XML syntax.
 It’s a subtle but very significant difference between HTML and XHTML.

 When I was a pup, programmers looked like Santa Claus and chewed trees for breakfast.
 Or something like that.
 Coding used to be a lot harder with tons of restraints and limitations.
 Anybody still remembering pointers and explicit memory allocation with malloc?